 Question 1: Life After Death?

 Lamar believes in it.
-Even though he had to fraudulently create spirits and knows that all the mediums he knew had to do that same thing and he can still believe in the spirit.
-My response to this is fine, just as long as he accepts that there is no evidence that spirits are real or have any affect on people.
+Even though he had to fraudulently create spirits and knows that all the mediums he knew had to do that same thing, he can still believe in the spirit.
+My response to this is 'fine', just as long as he accepts that there is no evidence that spirits are real or have any effect on people.

 Question 2: Extrasensory Perception and Psychic Phenomena?

 "I believe that the individual can have his or her own private psychic experiences--that there is such a thing as ESP.
 But when it comes to paying a medium to do it for you--beware!" - Lamar Keene